-To keep bugs from nesting in your rug, you need to keep the rug clean, so vacuum it regularly with a non-beater brush (or use the vacuum’s suction accessory).
+To keep bugs from nesting in your rug, you need to keep it clean, so vacuum it regularly without the beater brush (or use the vacuum’s suction accessory).
 Vacuum it at least every two weeks or so and be sure to pick it up and check for signs of moth or carpet beetle eggs: they will look like lint.

 You may want to vacuum the backside of your rug once a month, as well.

-- A clean rug is an unattractive rug to bugs.
+- A clean rug is unattractive to bugs.

-Well, it may not be unattractive to the pests, but having the rug washed by a professional Persian rug cleaner will clear away bug eggs and larvae.
-Wash your rugs professionally at least every couple of years.
-If the rug gets a lot of use (it’s in a high-traffic area and it’s trod upon many times a day), get it cleaned once a year.
+Having the rug washed by a professional Persian rug cleaner will clear away eggs and larvae.
+Wash them professionally at least every few years.
+If the piece gets a lot of use (it’s in a high-traffic area and it’s trod upon many times a day), get it cleaned once a year.

 - Wash it before storage.

 Never store a rug that hasn’t been professionally cleaned before putting it away.
-You’re just giving the bugs carte blanche to breed, eat, breed, eat over several generations.
+You’re just giving the pests carte blanche to breed, eat, breed, eat over several generations.

-Normally, you shouldn’t spray the rug with bug repellant if you’re going to store it for just a few months.
-But if you’re going to place it in storage for a year or more, you may want to talk to the rug cleaner about using a bug repellant prior to storage.
-If you’re going to place the rug in a cedar chest, you may not need to use the repellant.
-Talk to the rug cleaner for his thoughts.
+Normally, you shouldn’t spray the rug with bug repellent if you’re going to store it for just a few months.
+But if you’re going to place it in storage for a year or more, you may want to talk to the rug cleaner about using a repellent prior to storage.
+If you’re going to place the rug in a cedar chest, you may not need to use the repellent.
+Talk to the rug expert for his thoughts.